 Factory Prefabricated Geomembrane Liners

 Contrary to field welding, factory prefabricated liners are welded in controlled environmental conditions, resulting in consistent welding with guaranteed results.
 Quality vendors take into account factors like temperature ranges, slopes, and membrane expansion or contraction.
-According to those factors, they take steps to reduce the occurrence of localized stresses and minimize the chances of liner damage or leaks, for example by making some welds double or thicker than others.
+According to those factors, they take steps to reduce the occurrence of localized stresses and minimize the chances of liner damage or leaks, for example by increasing the width of the seam or adding reinforcements.

 Another primary benefit of factory prefabricated geomembrane liners is their low installation time.
 What’s more, factory-fabricated geomembrane liners transfer most of the quality inspection costs and labor to the manufacturing supplier, rather than the installation site crew.
 That’s because the larger panels are certified at the factory and arrive on site as a single panel requiring that only the perimeter welds be QC tested in the field.
 These factors provide more consistent results, overall cost savings for the installation stage, as well as lifetime increase and maintenance cost reduction of the geomembrane liner.

 As demonstrated, factory pre-welded liners provide more consistent results.
 The basis for a successful liner, however, is using a reliable, high-quality geomembrane.
 Connect with a member of the E Squared team for more information.